qiankunlee/qiankunlee.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computer Science, University of College London
+subtitle: University of Chinese Academy of Sciences

 profile:
   align: right